-At our school we recognise that pupils may encounter safeguarding issues that happen in the wider community and we will respond to such concerns, reporting to the appropriate agencies in order to support and protect the pupil.
+At our school we recognise that pupils may encounter safeguarding issues that happen in the wider community, including those between children, and we will respond to such concerns, reporting to the appropriate agencies in order to support and protect the pupil.

-All staff, and especially the DSLs, will consider the context of incidents that occur outside of school to establish if environmental factors may be putting the pupil's welfare and safety at risk.
+All staff, and especially the DSLs, will consider the context of incidents that occur outside of school to establish if situations outside of their families may be putting the pupil's welfare and safety at risk of abuse or exploitation, including, but not limited to, sexual exploitation, criminal exploitation and serious youth violence..